Skip to main content

 Protecting patient health

 When patients have rare diseases, or complex healthcare needs, technology is vital in facilitating their participation in clinical trials.
-Studies have found that in 50% of clinical trials, participants find it difficult to stay enrolled due to poor health.
+Participant enrollment issues are the major reasons for trial terminations.
+Global data analysis of all terminated trials within Clinical Trials Database reported that 55% of trials were terminated due to this.

 Whether or not they are suffering from a chronic or pre-existing condition, if patients aren’t feeling well then it may be at best cumbersome and at worst damaging for them to leave their homes and attend a site visit.
 If you have a high frequency of visits, with patients required to attend a site more than once a month, it can become very difficult for a patient in poor health to make that commitment.